 That’s why taking the best fish oil supplement for pregnancy you can find is such a good idea.
-Choosing one that is pure, safe and publishes its test results, such as Bump & Glory from Bare Biology, means you’ll be able to meet your pregnancy Omega 3 dietary requirements, in a form that’s both easy to take and free from harmful toxins.
+Choosing one that is pure, safe and publishes its test results, such as Mums & Bumps capsules, means you’ll be able to meet your pregnancy omega-3 dietary requirements, in a form that’s both easy to take and free from harmful toxins.

-Omega 3 fish oil supplements are safe to take in pregnancy, but remember to tell your doctor or midwife that you’re taking them and buy the purest one you can find.
-Bump and Glory Omega 3 capsules are mercury free, come from wild fish plus every batch is certified and awarded a 5-star purity and quality rating from International Fish Oil Standards (IFOS).
+Omega-3 fish oil supplements are safe to take in pregnancy, but remember to tell your doctor or midwife that you’re taking them and buy the purest one you can find.
+Mums & Bumps capsules are mercury free, come from wild fish plus every batch is certified and awarded a 5-star purity and quality rating from International Fish Oil Standards (IFOS).

 According to Dr Alex Richardson, senior research Fellow at the Centre for Evidence-Based Intervention at Oxford University, the diet of pregnant mums can have a “lifelong impact on their child’s health and development”.